 from a wolf the rest of it’s body comes

-This is Finnish pagan birth myth "the Origin of the cat".
-What it tells us is that cat's Emuu was Elf the Grey Beard.
+This is Finnish pagan birth myth “the Origin of the cat”.
+What it tells us is that cat’s Emuu was Elf, the Grey Beard.
 He created the cat from several different ingredients and threw them to the stones of the sauna.
 Cat is related to humans (girls nose), hares (head of a hare), snakes (claws).
-It also has tail of Hiisi's plait of hair.
-Hiisi in Finnish mythology can refer to a giant but hiisi is also a word used from a pagan worshiping place and sacred places in nature.
+It also has a tail of Hiisi’s plait of hair.
+Hiisi in Finnish mythology can refer to a giant but hiisi is also a word used from a pagan worshipping place and sacred places in nature.
 This can also reflect the wild nature of a cat.
-Rest of cat's body comes from the wolf and if you look at cats paws they do look like cloud berries.
+Rest of cat’s body comes from the wolf and if you look at cats paws they do look like cloudberries.

-Birth of the cat is one of my favorite myths in all Finnish mythology.
-Idea of cat being born in the sauna is very fitting for the cat's nature.
-The way it's always tries to find the most warm (and often the most quiet) spot in the house.
-Also the way they always look for those warm spots could it be subconscious need to look the warm place where they were born?
-In shamanism saunas were used as metaphors for wombs.
-No wonder in Finn-Ugrian cultures going to sauna is related to birth, death and transition phases of life.
+Birth of the cat is one of my favourite myths in all Finnish mythology.
+The idea of a cat being born in the sauna is very fitting for the cat’s nature.
+The way it’s always trying to find the warmest (and often the quietest) spot in the house.
+Also the way they always look for those warm spots could it be a subconscious need to look the warm place where they were born?
+In shamanism, saunas were used as metaphors for wombs.
+No wonder in Finn-Ugrian cultures going to the sauna is related to birth, death and transition phases of life.

 Another interesting idea behind this myth is the fact that cats were created by an elf.
-In Finnish mythology elves are often connected to different buildings.
-Common myth tells that first person who took a bath in the sauna became the sauna elf after they passed away.
-Also the first person who lived in the house they built became the house elf.
-Elf in Finnish context especially means a protector spirit.
-Some scholars have suggested that maybe this birth myth of the cat tells us how elf simply wanted to create an animal companions to protect the homes and farms with them.
+In Finnish mythology, elves are often connected to different buildings.
+The common myth tells that the first person who took a bath in the sauna became the sauna elf after they passed away.
+Also, the first person who lived in the house they built became the house elf.
+Elf in the Finnish context especially means a protector spirit.
+Some scholars have suggested that maybe this birth myth of the cat tells us how elf simply wanted to create an animal companion to protect the homes and farms with them.

 Cats being domesticated animals they easily get attached to humans but even more often cats become attached to different places.
 Finnish mythology and folk poems often are more intertwined to reality than we even realize.
 Cats they are foremost protective spirits of the home.